keviin0/CSA-Calculator/README.md

 Sean: Fix Readme; work on the view of UNO game

-Kevin: Fix Readme; work on control of UNO game
+Kevin: Fix Readme; work on model/control of UNO game

 Siddhant: Fix Readme; work on view/model of UNO game